African Hunt Contract Agreement

 "A verbal contract isn't worth the paper it's written on."
 Samuel Goldwyn

-This is a comprehensive list of possibilities to include in an agreement and may or may not be applicable to your hunt
+This is a list of possibilities to include in an agreement which may or may not be applicable to your specific hunt.

 • Name(s)and address(es) of all hunting client(s)